ayushsubedi/airlines_eda/README.md

 - [ ] feasibility of joining and getting meaning from carbon emissions dataset https://stats.oecd.org/Index.aspx?DataSetCode=AIRTRANS_CO2#
 - [ ] contribution to proposal document

 # Proposal document

+### Proposal requirement
+- At least one **large, real dataset**
+- Some non-trivial analysis/computation/algorithms performed on the dataset
+- an interactive user interface that interacts with the algorithm

 ### Innovation (30%)